 Hello!
 Please allow me to introduce myself.

-My name is Corrine McGinnis and I am proud to say I’m the new Principal of Santiam Elementary.
-I can’t tell you how excited I am to be joining you here in the canyon.
+My name is Corrine McGinnis and I am proud to say I’m the Principal of Santiam Elementary School.
+This is my third year living and working here in the canyon.
 Born and raised in a rural community on the southern Oregon coast, I first visited this area as a student at Linn Benton Community College.
-I immediately fell in love with the landscape and beauty that you are so privileged to call home.
-As a river enthusiast who kayaks, rafts, camps and treks into the mountains, I look forward to many adventures here and building lifelong memories with my two daughters in the years to come.
+I immediately fell in love with the landscape and beauty of this remarkable place.
+As a river enthusiast who kayaks, rafts, camps and treks into the mountains, I have enjoyed my outdoor adventures and look forward to making many more memories here with my two daughters in the years to come.

 “Education is the most powerful way we can change the world” – Nelson Mandela